Nazeef-Noorie/Graph-Neural-Network-for-Preconditioning/README.md

 The GNN learns to generate preconditioners directly from the graph representation of a sparse Jacobian matrix.
 These learned preconditioners are used to enhance the convergence of iterative solvers, particularly BiCGSTAB, and in theory significantly reduce the computational cost of nucleosynthesis simulations.

-To read in depth about this development and architecture of this code, please refer to my [Thesis](https://drive.google.com/file/d/1GhBuXnq0-GyOspdUU-tTIyZMzdo9vmVa/view?usp=sharing)
+To read in depth about this development and the architecture of this code, please refer to my [Thesis](https://drive.google.com/file/d/1GhBuXnq0-GyOspdUU-tTIyZMzdo9vmVa/view?usp=sharing)

 ---